These simple rules could save your children’s lives

-And who could forget the chilling security footage from a Johannesburg family restaurant, in which a young boy is seen taken by a stranger.
-Its enough to disturb anyone - parent and non-parent alike.
+And who could forget this chilling security footage from a Johannesburg family restaurant, in which a young boy is seen taken by a stranger.

 What YOU should do: